Welcome to Mike Reilley’s portfolio. Mike is the business director with MediaShift.org and a Google News Lab trainer.

 Mike is the founder of the journalism resource site, The Journalist’s Toolbox, which he updates for the Society of Professional Journalists.
 He developed the site while teaching Newswriting courses at Northwestern in the late 1990s.

-He is also the founder and faculty adviser to DePaul’s Society of Professional Journalists chapter.
-SPJ DePaul was named National and Region 5 Campus Chapter of the Year in its first year, and was also DePaul’s “Most Outstanding Student Organization.”
-He was named DePaul’s outstanding campus organization adviser in 2012 for his work with SPJ DePaul.
+He founded and was faculty adviser to SPJ/ONA DePaul, DePaul’s Society of Professional Journalists and Online News Association group.
+SPJ DePaul was named National and Region 5 Campus Chapter of the Year in 2013 and 2011, and was also DePaul’s “Most Outstanding Student Organization” in 2012.
+He won the David Eshelman Award as the top SPJ adviser in the nation, and was named DePaul’s outstanding campus organization adviser in 2012.

-Mike speaks and teaches at national, regional and local journalism conferences and trains journalists on social media and other multimedia storytelling tools.
+Mike speaks and teaches at national, regional and local journalism conferences, writes for MediaShift’s Education Shift blog and trains journalists on social media and other multimedia storytelling tools.